joergBeigang/switchblade/README.md

 # Switchblade

 **Switchblade** is a small tool to send SVG files to plotters for vinyl cutting.
-It’s deliberately reduced to the basics: open an SVG, reload the file, plot it.
+It’s reduced to the basics: open an SVG, reload the file, plot it.
 There’s also support for rotating 90° and adding a frame around your design for easier vinyl removal.

 The workflow is simple: set up your scene in Inkscape, save the plot file, and send it to the plotter.